CartoDB/documentation/app/content/analytics-toolbox-databricks/sql-reference/spatial-relationships.md

 ### st_overlaps
 `Boolean st_overlaps(Geometry a, Geometry b)`

-Returns true if the geometries have some but not all points in common, are of the same dimension, and the intersection of the interiors of the two geometries has the same dimension as the geometries themselves.
+Returns `true` if the `Geometries` have some but not all points in common, are of the same dimension, and the intersection of the interiors of the two geometries has the same dimension as the geometries themselves.

 ### st_relate
 `String st_relate(Geometry a, Geometry b)`